github/opensource.guide/_articles/best-practices.md

 Don't leave an unwanted contribution open because you feel guilty or want to be nice.
 Firstly, over time, your unanswered issues and PRs will accumulate and make working on your project feel that much more stressful and intimidating.
 It's better to immediately close the contributions you know you don't want to accept.
 (If your project already suffers from a large backlog, @steveklabnik has suggestions for [how to triage those issues efficiently](http://words.steveklabnik.com/how-to-be-an-open-source-gardener).)

 Secondly, contributing to an open source project can be intimidating, especially if it's someone's first time.
-Even if you don't accept their contribution, be sure to respond to their submission.
-Acknowledge the person behind it and thank them for their interest.
+Even if you don't accept their contribution, be sure to acknowledge the person behind it and thank them for their interest.
 It's a big compliment!

 If you don't want to accept the contribution, explain why and offer clear suggestions for improvement, if you're able.
 Be kind, but firm.
 Thank them for their contribution and explain why it doesn't fit into the scope of the project.
 Link to relevant documentation, if you have it.
 Then close the request.